ariard/lightning-rfc/12-offer-encoding.md

   - if it has bolt9 features:
     - MUST set `features` to the bitmap of features.
   - if the invoice corresponds to an offer with `recurrence`:
-    - SHOULD set `expiry` to the number of seconds after `timestamp` that payment for this period will no longer be accepted.
+    - MUST set `relative_expiry` `seconds_from_timestamp` to the number of
+      seconds after `timestamp` that payment for this period will no longer be accepted.
+  - otherwise:
     - if the expiry for accepting payment is not 7200 seconds after `timestamp`:
-    - MUST set `expiry` to the number of seconds after `timestamp` that payment should not be attempted.
+      - MUST set `relative_expiry` `seconds_from_timestamp` to the number of
+        seconds after `timestamp` that payment should not be attempted.
   - if the `min_final_cltv_expiry` for the last HTLC in the route is not 9:
     - MUST set `min_final_cltv_expiry`.
   - if it accepts onchain payments: